Join The Arc Jacksonville’s Team

 EducationHigh School Diploma or GED

-QualificationsExperience working with individuals with developmental disabilities is desired.
-Effective communication and writing skills required.
+QualificationsMinimum of one year experience working with individuals with developmental disabilities is required.
+Some supervisory experience desired.
+Must be patient, reliable and dependable.
 Must have valid Florida driver’s license and reliable, insured transportation.
+Must be able to pass a DOT physical and be capable and willing to drive agency vehicles.